- What is the Ethereum Dencun update?

 Main conclusions:

-• Previously, the Ethereum Dencun Upgrade was scheduled for October 2023.
+- Previously, the Ethereum Dencun Upgrade was scheduled for October 2023.
 However, it was then postponed and is now scheduled for the first quarter of 2024.

-• In this article, you will learn how you can benefit from the Ethereum Dencun Upgrade.
+- In this article, you will learn how you can benefit from the Ethereum Dencun Upgrade.

 What is the Ethereum Dencun update?

-It is important to note that the Ethereum Dencun update is not just a software update, but rather a significant milestone for Ethereum.
+It is important to note that the Ethereum Dencun upgrade is not just a software upgrade, but rather a significant milestone for Ethereum.
 In a nutshell, Dencun aims to improve scalability and network security, as well as to reduce transaction fees, which can attract more users to the network.
 According to researcher Alex Stokes of the Ethereum Foundation, October 2023 was an achievable target for Dencun activation.
 However, the update was subsequently delayed and this possibility was discussed by the kernel developers.
 The launch of the Ethereum Dencun update will most likely take place in the first quarter of 2024 and will include the following EIPs:

 If you want to check the update progress, you can do this here.